purplebricks/purplebricks.github.io/_posts/2015-07-14-animating-purplebricks-frontend.md

 ![Animation sorting order](/images/animating-purplebricks-frontend/array.jpg)

 All the sorting is happening in our offset method, which is also hooked in to window.onresize event.
-This way when user changes the orientation of their device, or they resize the browser window, we will run all of that again and re-calculate position followed by re-sorting  the array.
+This way when user changes the orientation of their device or they resize the browser window, we will run all of that again and re-calculate position followed by re-sorting the array.

 ## Step 2: When scrolled to the element, fire it

 Next is where the magic happens!
-The following method animateOnScroll() is hooked in to -you've guessed it - the one and only window.onscroll event.
+The following method animateOnScroll() is hooked in to - you've guessed it - the one and only window.onscroll event.
 With every page scroll it will contact our animations array, check the window.scrollTop values and if they match with individual elements, they will be executed and eventually discarded.

 Let's illustrate it with some code: